 Children who are regarded to be exceptional by the MDT team are entitled to receive special education services.
 The document that specifically addresses these services is called an Individual Education Plan (IEP).
-Required members of the IEP team include: The child's parents, At least one of your child's regular education teachers, at least one special education teacher, A representative from the school district who:(1) Is qualified to provide or supervise special education programs(2) Knows about the general curriculum(3) Knows what resources the Local Education Agency (LEA) can offer, Someone who can interpret the evaluation results, who may already be a member of the team, At your request or that of the school, other people who know your child well or who have worked with your child, Your child (at age 14 when planning will be done for life after graduation or any time before that age when you want your child to be present), A representative from a vocational-technical school if a vocational-technical school is being considered for your child.
+Required members of the IEP team include: The child's parents, At least one of your child's regular education teachers, at least one special education teacher, A representative from the school district who:(1) Is qualified to provide or supervise special education programs(2) Knows about the general curriculum(3) Knows what resources the Local Education Agency (LEA) can offer, Someone who can interpret the evaluation results, who may already be a member of the team, want your child to be present), A representative from a vocational-technical school if a vocational-technical school is being considered for your child.